 1. The Very Hungry Caterpillar by Eric Carle

-This bestselling board book with bold collage illustrations tells the story of a caterpillar during a transformation.
-It can be the basis for beautiful artwork.
+This bestselling book with bold collage illustrations tells the story of a caterpillar during its metamorphosis.
+It can be the inspiration for some beautiful artwork by your students.

 2. The Noon Balloon by Margaret Wise Brown